A nurturing, one-form entry primary school in Borehamwood, Hertfordshire.

 In Year 6, these home learning grids also include opportunities to practice key skills to support their preparation for the upcoming SATs.

 We also fully understand the impact of regular reading on a child’s development.
-Therefore we ask for every child to read a minimum of 3 times per week.
+Therefore we ask for every child to read a minimum of five times per week.

 For more information regarding our homework policy, please visit the homework page.